1 - 20 of 28 items matching your search:

 What happens when donors withdraw their aid to developing countries?
 The study, undertaken for Norway, Denmark, Sweden and the Netherlands by CMI and ...

 Aid effectiveness, Botswana, Eritrea, India, Malawi, South Africa

 Economic reconstruction and the peasants in Ethiopia.
 Two papers presented at the Symposium on the Ethiopian Economy, with a postscript

 DERAP Working Paper | Jan 1992

 The two papers present proposals for the economic reconstruction of Ethiopia, basd on the interests of the peasants and other poor groups.
-In ...
+In the first ...